 Determination of athletic eligibility shall be made in compliance with applicable administrative regulations and Kentucky High School Athletic Association (KHSAA) requirements.2

-District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than football and soccer, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation, funding, the student’s disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making (SBDM) requirements.
-SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision.1
+District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than soccer, football, and boys or coed lacrosse, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation, funding, the student’s disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making (SBDM) requirements.
+SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision.1 & 2

 To be eligible to try out and participate at the high school level, middle school students must meet all applicable KHSAA, District, and SBDM requirements.
 The Superintendent/Designee in cooperation with principals, SBDM councils, coaches, and athletic directors, as deemed appropriate, may develop guidelines for Board approval addressing playing up standards.